ghfbsd/pico_rocrail_can_tcp_gateway/README.md

 ping rpp-xxxxxx 15731
 ```
 and see if you get a reply.
 If you do, great - otherwise use the IP address
-to configure your train controller.
+to configure your train controller ... and pay attention to the initial
+connection dialog.

 ## Using the Hub with Rocrail